Hqiaoling/Financial-Analytics-Python/README.md

 # Python-Project-Assignments
 This Repository includes some of assignments and projects that demonstrate my Python experience

-- The first project mostly focus on creating class and function with Python.
+- Creating class, list, dictionary, array, and function with Python.

-- The second project focus on using Panda, Numpy, and sklearn-learn package to manipulate data and to build machine learning     models.
+- Using Panda, Numpy, and sklearn-learn package to manipulate data and to build machine learning models.

+- Creating Neural Network by using Pytorch.